 Brittany Gelb

-I am a first-year PhD student in mathematics at Rutgers University, interested in topological data analysis and artificial intelligence alignment.
+I am a second-year PhD student in mathematics at Rutgers University (started August 2021), supported by an NSF Graduate Research Fellowship and a Presidential Fellowship.
+I am interested in topological data analysis, machine learning, and artificial intelligence alignment.

 Email: brittany.gelb@rutgers.edu